kasra-haghpanah/election-spring-rsocket-with-rsocket-js/README.md

 Second in application.properties change adminUsers's value and insert your phone number

-Now you can run the application
+Now you can run this application

 # Featurs
 First click signup then create account yourself and finaly login .
 Now you see the following image .